hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 ## Client Hello

-   In order to indicate the support of attestation types, clients include the client_attestation_type and/or the server_attestation_type extensions in the ClientHello.
+To indicate the support for passing evidence in TLS following the background check model, clients include the evidence_proposal and/or the evidence_request extensions in the ClientHello.

-   The client_attestation_type extension in the ClientHello indicates the attestation types the client is able to provide to the server, when requested using a CertificateRequest message.
+The evidence_proposal extension in the ClientHello indicates the evidence types the client is able to provide to the server, when requested using a CertificateRequest message.

-   The server_attestation_type extension in the ClientHello indicates the types of attestation types the client is able to process when provided by the server in a subsequent Certificate payload.
+The evidence_request extension in the ClientHello indicates the types of evidence types the client challenges the server to provide in a subsequent Certificate payload.

-   The client_attestation_type and server_attestation_type extensions
-   sent in the ClientHello each carry a list of supported attestation types, sorted by client preference.
-When the client supports only one attestation type, it is a list containing a single element.
+The evidence_proposal and evidence_request extensions sent in the ClientHello each carry a list of supported evidence types, sorted by preference.
+When the client supports only one evidence type, it is a list containing a single element.

-   The TLS client MUST omit attestation types from the client_attestation_type extension in the ClientHello if it is not equipped with the corresponding attestation functionality, or if it is not configured to use it with the given TLS server.
-If the client has no attestation types to send in the ClientHello it MUST omit the client_attestation_type extension in the ClientHello.
+The client MUST omit evidence types from the evidence_proposal extension in the ClientHello if it cannot respond to a request from the server to present a proposed evidence type, or if the cient is not configured to use the proposed evidence type with the given server.
+If the client has no evidenence types to send in the ClientHello it MUST omit the evidence_proposal extension in the ClientHello.

-   The TLS client MUST omit attestation types from the server_attestation_type extension in the ClientHello if it is not equipped with the attestation verification functionality.
-If the client has no attestation types to send in the ClientHello it MUST omit the entire server_attestation_type extension from the ClientHello.
+The client MUST omit evidence types from the evidence_request extension in the ClientHello if it is not able to pass the indicated verification type to a verifier.
+If the client does not act as a relying party with regards to evidence processing (as defined in the RATS architecture) then the client MUST omit the evidence_request extension from the ClientHello.

 ## Server Hello